Moment Constraints and Phase Recovery for Multireference Alignment: Experiments

 The experiments were all run on a CPU with 10 cores, 2 out of which run at 4.7 MHz max clock speed, and 8 that run at 3.6 MHz.
 We set the tolerance of all methods to $10^{-6}$, regardless of noise level.
-We run EM with a warm start of 3000 iterations on a batch of 1000 samples, and then iterate with the full data until convergence.
-For phase synchronization in the bispectrum inversion method, we solve the interior optimisation problem with power iterations, as detailed in Bendory et al.~\cite{bendory2017bispectrum}.

-Figures~\ref{fig:error N=1e4} and \ref{fig:time N=1e4} depict NRMSE and computation time for $N=10^4$ samples.
-We average the results over 40 runs, and indicate the range of outcomes as a shaded interval.
-Moment-constrained alignment outperforms bispectrum inversion in terms of NRMSE by a factor of 0.7 at most, particularly within the range $\tau\in (0.3, 2)$.
+\cref{fig:error N=1e4,fig:time N=1e4} depict NRMSE and computation time for $N=10^4$ samples and three different signals.
+We averaged the results over 40 runs and indicate the range of outcomes as a shaded interval.
+For the step signal, MCA outperforms bispectrum inversion in terms of NRMSE, particularly within the range $\tau\in (0.3, 2)$.
 In the same interval, EM outperforms both methods.
-For higher noise $\tau>2$, bispectrum and constrained alignment match up, and slightly outperform EM.
+For higher noise, $\tau>2$, bispectrum and constrained alignment match up, and slightly outperform EM.
+For the sawtooth and the smooth signals, the bispectrum method fails to converge at low noise levels $\tau<0.5$, whereas our method converges smoothly towards the true signal as $\tau\to 0$.

-In terms of computational speed, moment-constrained alignment tends to be faster than bispectrum inversion by about an order of magnitude for low noise (less than $0.1$), largely due to the high overhead incurred from computing the bispectrum (and EM is even slower).
-This cost is independent of $\tau$ however, which explains why bispectrum is faster than moment-constrained alignment in the high-noise regime (greater than $1.0$).
+In terms of computational speed, MCA tends to be faster than bispectrum inversion by about an order of magnitude for low noise (less than $0.1$), largely due to the high overhead incurred from computing the bispectrum (and EM is even slower).
+However, this cost is independent of $\tau$, which explains why bispectrum is faster than MCA in the high-noise regime (greater than $1.0$).
 The latter converges in two iterations at low noise, but the number of iterations required increases over the interval $(0.1, 1.0)$ and plateaus at 200 iterations.
 One way to control this cost could be to use a noise-dependent tolerance, similar to Morozov discrepancy \cite{morozov}.